rajesh-codes/Stack-Exchange-Data-Analysis/README.md

 select owneruserid,eachword,freq from tf;
 ````
-The above queries are included in the `tfidf.hive` file in the project.
+The above queries are included in the `tfidf.hql` file in the project.
 The picture of output of `TF-IDF` is shown below.
 And other `TF-IDF` related pictures can be found in `screenshots` directory of this project.

 ![TF-IDF output image](/screenshots/tfidf/tfidf_output_out.png)